Values

 Regional Prevention Centers provide the service described below.

-Community Development – Assist community residents, leader, and groups in coming together to discuss their community’s strengths and need and develop a comprehensive prevention plan.
+Community Development – Assist community residents, leaders, and groups in coming together to discuss their community’s strengths and needs, and develop a comprehensive prevention plan.

 Consultation and Technical Assistance – Provide information and advice on effective prevention programs, as well as, strategies and how to tailor them to individual situations.